Indoor air pollution created by printing newspapers can be eliminated and clean air achieved with fume extraction systems.

 • loss of coordination

-• damage to liver, kidney and central nervous system
+• damage to the liver, kidney and central nervous system

 • eye, nose, and throat discomfort